-Upon motion of Craig Dauphinais, it was voted to grant the Board of Selectmen pursuant to G.L. c.164, 134 the authority to research, develop and participate in a contract, or contracts to aggregate the electricity load of the residents and businesses in the Town and for other related services, independently, or in joint action with the other municipalities, retaining the right of individual residents and business to opt out of the aggregation.
+Voted unanimously to grant the Board of Selectmen pursuant to G.L. c.164, §134 the authority to research, develop, and participate in a contract, or contracts, to aggregate the electricity load of the residents and businesses in the Town and for other related services, independently, or in joint action with other municipalities, retaining the right of individual residents and businesses to opt-out of the aggregation.